WisDOT North Central Region road construction update - Wausau Pilot & Review

 Work scheduled for next week:

-- Crews will continue filling operations to widen the roadway and dam along the east side of the causeway from Springville Drive to Rainbow Drive.

-- Crews will continue the removal of the existing lake drain structure to extend with new pipe for the roadway widening.

-- Crews will install a pipe liner in the portion of the existing lake drainpipe under Post Road.
+- Crews will install a liner in the existing lake drainpipe under Post Road.

+- Crews will install the sluice gate inside the newly constructed lake drain structure.

-- Crews will complete the construction of the new lake drain structure.
+- Crews will complete the new concrete pipe installation on either side of the new lake drain.
+The new lake drain will be activated, and the bypass pumping will be shut off.

-- Crews will prepare the foundation, set a segment of the box culvert, and begin construction of the new spillway control structure.
+- Crews will begin the removal of the existing primary spillway control structure.

 Traffic impacts: